Deon-J-Butler/NirvanaAchieved/README.md

 - 👋 Hi, I’m Deon
-- 👀 I’m interested in software development, SecDevOps, and AI/ML
+- 👀 I’m interested in software development, DevSecOps, and AI/ML
 -
 - “People started growing crops because going hunting without knowing if you’d catch anything was a pain.
 People dug wells because going all the way to the river was a pain.
 Laziness is the mother of human progress.”
 - – Ikta Solork, The Lazy General